Square Kilometre Array: Data challenges

 The amount of sensory data collected poses a huge storage problem, and will require real-time signal processing to reduce the raw data to relevant derived information.
 In mid 2011 it was estimated the array could generate an exabyte a day of raw data, which could be compressed to around 10 petabytes.
 China, a founding member of the project, has designed and constructed the first prototype of the regional data processing centre.
 An Tao, head of the SKA group of the Shanghai Astronomical Observatory, stated, "It will generate data streams far beyond the total Internet traffic worldwide."
 The Tianhe-2 supercomputer was used in 2016 to train the software.
-The processing of the project will be performed on Chinese designed and manufactured Virtex-7 processors by Xilinx, integrated into platforms by the CSIRO.
-China has pushed for a unified beam forming design that has led other major countries to drop out of the project.
+The processing of the project will be performed on Chinese-designed and -manufactured Virtex-7 processors by Xilinx, integrated into platforms by the CSIRO.
+China has pushed for a unified beamforming design that has led other major countries to drop out of the project.
 Canada continues to use Altera Stratix-10 processors (by Intel).
 It is illegal for any US company to export high end Intel FPGAs or any related CSP design details or firmware to China amid the US-embargo which will severely limit cooperation.

 Technology Development Project (TDP)

 The Technology Development Project, or TDP, is a US$12 million project to specifically develop dish and feed technology for the SKA.
-It is operated by a consortium of universities led by Cornell University and was completed in 2012.
+It is operated by a consortium of universities and was completed in 2012.